Bounce Around Ideas for Free

 Once an appropriate modelling strategy has been figured out, the hard work has only just begun.
 How should the model be parameterized?
 How should history-matching and uncertainty analysis be accomplished?
 What software should be used?
 How should it be linked to the model?

 We can’t do your job for you, but we are happy to offer some free advice – over the internet.
-Here is what we would like to do.
+If you are an organization or institution that undertakes groundwater modelling work on a professional basis, here is what we would like to do.
 Let us know if you are interested.

 - We can meet for two hours – two GMDSI personnel with you and your modelling team.
 Tell us your story.